 - Pack a first aid kit specific to your needs including enough prescription medicine for a couple days exceeding the length of your trip if possible.
 We always travel with a small bag containing various sized band-aids, gauze, antibiotic ointment, safety pins, Pepto-Bismol, antacids, allergy medicine, anti-itch relief cream, cold medicine, anti-diarrhea medicine, hand sanitizer, and alcohol wipes.

 - A list of required and suggested vaccines per country or region is available on the World Health Organization website.

 - Another great website is the Center for Disease Control and Prevention.
 Choose a destination to view suggested or required vaccines, current health notices, tips for eating and drinking safely, preventing bug bites, and more.

-- Print confirmation emails for tours, flights, and accommodations or write down destinations in both English and the native language for taxi drivers or ask for directions.
+- Print confirmation emails for tours, flights, and accommodations or write down destinations in both English and the native language for taxi drivers or to ask for directions.

 - Text, photos, and conversations can be translated using the Google Translate app on a mobile device.
 Hold your phone over a menu or upload a picture of a street sign and the app will translate.
 Type or talk into the app to translate conversations.
 We used this feature to communicate what airport terminal we needed to a taxi driver in China.

 - We recommend using YouTube to learn a few common phrases in the native language like thank you, hello, goodbye, nice to meet you, and delicious.
-From our experience, knowing a few common phrases has earned us a lot of smiles and offers to help us find our way.
+From our experience, knowing a few common phrases has earned us a lot of smiles and offers to help find our way.

 - Most metros, subways, trains, and bus maps have color coded routes.
 Being able to pronounce the name of the station isn’t necessary to get from point A to point B.